-Encryption key management solution for data protection and encryption key custody:
+This encryption key management solution provides data protection and encryption key custody:

 - Encryption functions available as a Web service or in a desktop application